replicatedhq/replicated-field-labs/instruqt/airgap-embedded/08-deploying-a-new-version/assignment.md

 ![airgap-new-upload](assets/airgap-new-upload.png)

 You'll see the bundle upload as before and you'll have the option to deploy it once the preflight checks complete.
 Click **Deploy** to perform the upgrade.

 Click the **Application** button to navigate back to the main landing page.
 The app should now show as **Ready** status on the main dashboard.

-Congrats!
-You've installed and then upgraded an Air Gap instance!
+Congratulations!
+You've deployed your first application in an air-gapped environment using the Replicated Application Installer.
+We're going to take a look at one more thing before we finish learning about the airgap workflow.